wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/windows/wazuh_agent_package_windows.rst

 .. note:: You will need administrator privileges to perform this installation.

-The first step to installing the Wazuh agent on a Windows machine is to download the :ref:`Windows installer<https://packages.wazuh.com/3.x/windows/wazuh-agent-3.10.2-1.msi>` from the :ref:`packages list<packages>`.
+The first step to installing the Wazuh agent on a Windows machine is to download the `Windows installer <https://packages.wazuh.com/3.x/windows/wazuh-agent-3.10.2-1.msi>`_ from the :ref:`packages list<packages>`.
 Once this is downloaded, you can install it by using the command line or following the GUI steps:

   a) Using the command line, you can choose installation or deployment: